rutum/rutum.github.io/_posts/2019-07-27-so-good-they-cant-ignore-you.md

 author: rutum
 ---

+Author's profile and book description: <a href="https://www.calnewport.com/books/so-good/">So Good that they can't ignore you, by Cal Newport</a>

 There was once a person who wanted to become a monk.
 He believed that once he becomes a monk and discovers his truth, he will feel peace and bliss.
 He discovers it - the feeling of being one with the world and the universe, but he still feels empty.
 He knows what he wanted to know, but he still is the same person, and it doesn't change who he is or what he does.
-Fulfilling his dream to become a full time zen practitioner did not magically make his life wonderful.
+Fulfilling his dream to become a full time Zen practitioner did not magically make his life wonderful.

 - In reality, career passions are rare.
 Most passions are related to art, sports and hobbies.
 It is wise to stay away from passions as they can be misleading.
 - Passion takes time to develop.
 The more time you spend on something the better you will get at it and more passionate you will feel about it.
 ABout 10,000 hours is what is takes to master something.